U. of California leaders support dropping use of SAT, ACT

 BERKELEY, Calif.
-(AP) — Top leaders at the University of California say they support dropping the SAT and ACT exams from admission requirements.
+(AP) — Top leaders at the University of California say they support dropping the SAT and ACT exams from admission requirement.

 UC Berkeley Chancellor Carol T. Christ, along with the UC system’s chief academic officer, Provost Michael Brown, said Friday that research has convinced them that performance on the tests is so strongly influenced by family income, parents’ education and race, that using them for college admissions decision is unfair.